davidsmakerworks/ai-artist/README.md

 ## Possible future enhancements
 - Cleanup and refactor
+- Use one OpenAI SDK client for entier application(?)
 - Improve error handling for any/all web requests
 - Add method to change microphone sensitivity/volume
 - Handle slow uploads to Azure Blob Storage